ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/configure-observe/observe-ballerina-programs.md

 Install <a href="https://www.docker.com/" target="_blank">Docker</a> to set up external systems such as Jaeger, Prometheus, etc.
 For instructions, go to the <a href="https://docs.docker.com/install/" target="_blank">Docker documentation</a> to install Docker.
 >**Tip:** User can set up directly using the precompiled binaries of external systems.

-We focus on using Docker to set up prerequisites.

 ### Step 2 - Install and configure the external systems